There are various resources to help finance graduate education in planning for both Master’s and Ph.D. students.

 Unless otherwise indicated, students applying for fellowships administered by the Graduate School or the department should indicate this on the admission application form.

 The Department of Urban and Regional Planning also offers several small scholarships.
-Application information for the scholarships will be sent to admitted students in the Spring.
 The scholarships include:

 Wisconsin Chapter of the American Planning Association Scholarship